datacarpentry/python-ecology-lesson/_episodes/08-putting-it-all-together.md

 ## Matplotlib package

-[Matplotlib](http://matplotlib.org/) is a Python package used widely throughout the scientific Python community to produce high-quality and publication-ready graphics.
-It supports a wide range of output formats including PNG (and other raster formats), PostScript/EPS, PDF and SVG.
+[Matplotlib](https://matplotlib.org/) is a Python package that is widely used throughout the scientific Python community to create high-quality and publication-ready graphics.
+It supports a wide range of raster and vector graphics formats including PNG, PostScript, EPS, PDF and SVG.

 At the same time, matplotlib is the actual engine behind the plotting capabilities of both the Pandas and the plotnine package.
 When you called the `.plot` functionality of Pandas, as we did in the previous episodes, you actually used the matplotlib package: